top of page

 7. Practice for 2-10 minutes.

-You can practice diaphragm breathing throughout the day as your schedule permits.
-Include diaphragmatic breathing as part of your morning and evening routine.
-You may practice a few other times in the day as well, or as often as needed.
-Relax your focus.
-No need to try to make anything happen or change anything.
-In time, with consistent practice, the breath will correct itself.
-Lay back and relax.
+You can practice diaphragm breathing throughout the day.
+Include diaphragmatic breathing as part of your morning and evening Ayurveda routine.
+You may practice at other times as well, or whenever you need to ground and soothe Vata dosha and relax.

 3. Limit screen time